space-rocket/wordpress-docker-compose/README.md

 You can see the status of the WordPress container and know when its ready by typing (replace 'my-project-name' with the current working directory or run `docker ps` to see the name of the container):
 `docker logs my-project-name1_wordpress_1 --follow`

 This will create a `wordpress` directory with a local copy of WordPress and `env` folder for the MariaDB.
-Now you will have a local hard copy of your WordPress files and database!
+Now you will have a local hard copy of your WordPress files and database.

+Go to [http://localhost:8080](http://localhost:8080/) to see your brand spanking new WordPress site!

 ## Helpful commands:
 ### stop all containers: